 As you can guess, the Longhaired Burmilla is a long haired version of the Burmilla cat.
-Both breeds came about as the result of an accidental mating between a Chinchilla male named Jemari Sanquist and a Lilac Burmese female named Bambino Lilac Faberge.
-These cats were owned by Miranda Bickford-Smith of Astahazy Cattery.
+Both breeds came about as the result of an accidental mating between a Chinchilla male named Jemari Sanquist and a Lilac Burmese female named Bambino Lilac Faberge who were owned by Miranda Bickford-Smith of Astahazy Cattery.

 A quick lesson in genetics.
 The gene responsible for long hair in cats is recessive to short hair, that means the cat needs two copies of the gene to have long hair.
 One from the father, one from the mother.
 This mating between Burmese and Chinchilla could only have produced short haired kittens, however, those kittens could have inherited the longhaired gene from their father, meaning if they mated with another cat who also carried the longhaired gene, they could produce longhaired kittens.
-These long haired kittens sometimes produced in the Burmilla breeding programme were desexed and sold as pets until the 1990’s when it was decided to establish them as a breed in their own right.
+These kittens were desexed and sold as pets until the 1990’s when it was decided to establish them as a breed in their own right.

 The stunning green eyes are highlighted with black eyeliner, the ears are relatively small, the nose ending in a brick red tip, outlined with pencilling.

 The temperament is a lovely combination of both the Chinchilla and the Burmilla.
-They are placid, laid back, quiet, gentle and not as in your face as other breeds of cat can be.
-They also have a playful streak in them.
+They are placid, laid back, quiet and gentle, don’t be fooled though, they also love to play.

 Burmillas get along with all members of the family including other pets and children and make a wonderful family pet.